-1. Are classes online or in-person?
+27. Are classes online or in-person?

 A majority of UCLA courses are being offered in-person, while a select few courses are being offered online.
-Be sure to monitor UCLA's Schedule of classes for the most up to date status of our courses.
+Students should monitor UCLA's Schedule of Classes for the most up-to-date status of our courses.
 If a room is listed, then the lecture is being offered in-person.